Teacher for Learning

 - Ask them to compare their proposed exam questions and drawings.
 Can they answer each other’s questions?
 Do the drawings make sense to each other?

-- Finally, and possibly, most important, ask the students what questions remain.
+- Finally, and possibly most importantly, ask the students what questions remain.

 You will find that structuring the end of your lecture in this way is more effective than simply asking the students, “Do you have any questions?”
 Students often interpret that question as a signal that it’s time to pack up their binders and backpacks.
 In contrast, the summarizing time and activities makes the students’ thinking visible and provides an immediate opportunity for students to confront any misconceptions.